 The new product development process consists of eight steps:

 - Business analysis

 - Market testing

 Do not forget that launching a new product is like trying something for the first time.
 It includes a lot of expectations and estimations.
-The new product development process helps you create a product that matches the market’s needs.
-Thus, most of the steps involve trying and testing the product more than once and twice to guarantee the best possible outcome.
+The new product development cycle helps you create a product that matches the market’s needs.
+Therefore most of the stages of product development involve trying and testing the product more than once and twice to guarantee the best possible outcome.
 Do not limit your ideas, and do not be afraid to risk or try something new, as long as you will test it before launching.